Timor Python: A Toolbox for Industrial Modular Robotics: Abstract

 \section{Abstract}

-Development of controllers, novel robot kinematics, and learning-based applications of robotics today happens almost exclusively in simulation first before being implemented in the real world.
-In particular, \acp{modrob} are an exciting innovation in industrial robotics, promising greater flexibility, improved maintainability, and cost-efficiency compared to traditional manipulators.
-However, there is no tool or standardized way to simulate and model assemblies of modules in the same way it has been done for robotic manipulators for decades.
-We introduce the \acf{tool}, a python toolbox to bridge this gap and integrate modular robotics in existing simulation and optimization pipelines.
-Our open-source library comes with various examples as well as tutorials and can easily be integrated with existing simulation tools -- not least by offering URDF export of arbitrary modular robot assemblies, enabling rapid model generation.
+\acp{modrob} represent an exciting path forward for industrial robotics, opening up new possibilities for robot design.
+Compared to monolithic manipulators, they promise greater flexibility, improved maintainability, and cost-efficiency.
+However, there is no tool or standardized way to model and simulate assemblies of modules in the same way it has been done for robotic manipulators for decades.
+We introduce the \acf{tool}, a Python toolbox to bridge this gap and integrate modular robotics into existing simulation and optimization pipelines.
+Our open-source library offers model generation and task-based configuration optimization for \acp{modrob}.
+It can easily be integrated with existing simulation tools -- not least by offering URDF export of arbitrary modular robot assemblies.
+Moreover, our experimental study demonstrates the effectiveness of Timor as a tool for designing modular robots optimized for specific use cases.